 AVOID ABUSE OF INSPECTION AND PUNISHMENT

-Expressing a more neutral view, many deputies agreed with the plan to absolutely ban alcohol concentration for drivers of vehicles, but it is necessary to calculate and apply it with a roadmap, suitable for reality; so that the law can be put into practice and be convincing when passed.
+Expressing a more neutral view, many deputies agreed with the plan to absolutely ban alcohol concentration for drivers, but it is necessary to calculate and apply a roadmap, suitable to reality; so that the law can be put into practice and be convincing when passed.

-Citing a real story in her locality, Deputy Ly Thi Lan (Ha Giang delegation) said that in ethnic minority or rural areas, people's conditions when participating in traffic cannot completely implement the requirement of no alcohol concentration.
+Citing a real story in her locality, Deputy Ly Thi Lan (Ha Giang delegation) said that in ethnic minority or rural areas, the conditions for people participating in traffic cannot completely implement the requirement of no alcohol concentration.

 "This is related to cultural, regional and local factors.
-During Tet, going from village to village to celebrate Tet, it is difficult not to drink a glass of wine or a beer.
-If you drink, if you are checked, of course you are violating.
-But whether this affects or is related to traffic accidents or not needs to be assessed," Ms. Lan said, and suggested that it is necessary to review the level of fines and forms of fines according to a roadmap to gradually become people's awareness when participating in traffic.
+During Tet, when going from village to village to wish everyone a happy new year, it is difficult not to drink a glass of wine or a glass of beer.
+If you drink, if you are checked, you are of course violating the law.
+But whether this has an impact or is related to traffic accidents or not needs to be evaluated," Ms. Lan said, and suggested reviewing the level of fines and forms of fines according to a roadmap to gradually become people's awareness when participating in traffic.

 Also supporting the absolute ban on alcohol concentration, Deputy Nguyen Van Canh (Binh Dinh delegation) proposed that the Government specify the level of violation for each vehicle and purpose of use.
 He proposed that if the driver violates under 20 mg/100 ml of blood or 0.1 mg/liter of breath for personal motorbikes (except for passenger or cargo transport services), then only an administrative fine will be imposed and the driver's license will not be revoked.